Endpoint Security: Keeping Virtual Desktops Safe for the Remote Workforce

 - Certificate-Based Communication.
-Using software-driven thin client technology, IT can deploy certificate-based communication between management servers and virtual thin clients.
+Using software-driven endpoint technology, IT can deploy certificate-based communication between management servers and virtual endpoints.
 This protects against DoS and man-in-the-middle attacks.

 - USB Control Devices.
-Where appropriate, another method of giving users the productivity tools they need, and further mitigating risk, is providing staff with a USB-bootable managed micro thin client.
-The user simply boots to the USB device to run their PC as a virtual thin client, accessing only the desktop applications for which they have authorization.
+Where appropriate, another method of giving users the productivity tools they need, and further mitigating risk, is providing staff with a USB-bootable managed micro endpoint.
+The user simply boots to the USB device to run their PC as a virtual endpoint, accessing only the desktop applications for which they have authorization.

 Manage Security at Your Network’s Endpoints For Best Control

 Managing security at the endpoint, and controlling application and file access in the appropriate user context, is of paramount concern in the cyberattack era.
-Advanced endpoint management that controls limited function devices operating as thin clients are a compelling option for public sector organizations that must balance the desire to provide a flexible, productive user experience with the need to have effective, efficient control over the security of the organization and its data.
+Advanced endpoint security and optimization that controls limited function devices operating as endpoints are a compelling option for public sector organizations that must balance the desire to provide a flexible, productive user experience with the need to have effective, efficient control over the security of the organization and its data.

 Note: This article first appeared in the Industry Insight section of Government Computer News on July 5, 2017.